Right to Information

 You have 20 business days in which to advise the Authority in writing that you:

-Failure to respond within 20 days will be treated as deemed withdrawal.
+Failure to respond within 20 days will be treated as a deemed withdrawal of the application.

 The criteria prescribed for determining whether individuals are in financial hardship is whether they are a holder of a concession card.
 “Concession card” is defined to mean a health care card or pensioner concession card issued under the Social Security Act (Cth) or a pensions concession card issued under the Veteran’s Entitlements Act 1986 (Cth).